 Houston has no seasons to speak of.
 Summers are long hot and humid and October it is still hot here.
 Think sub tropical and big bugs.
 The most irritating being the mosquitoes and fire ants.
 And spiders there is nothing like walking into a spider web-Yuck!
 There are also a lot of butterflies during the day here, dragonflies, and geckos.

-It is very green here thanks to the rain and this results in a constant humidity.
+It is very green here thanks to the rain.
+Houston has a high dewpoint and high humidity nearly year round.
 Although Houston is a big city, it really doesn’t feel as big as others, people here are very friendly and wave a lot.

 Houston Livestock Show & Rodeo